LEARNER AND APPRENTICE HEALTH AND SAFETY POLICY

 - The form, range, and use of work equipment and the way in which it is handled

 - The organisation of work processes and activities

 - The extent of health and safety training provided or to be provided

-BPIF Training will provide training in health and safety to all staff and others likely to be involved in assessing health and safety compliance within an employer
+BPIF Training will provide training in health and safety and others likely to be involved in recruitment or other decision making where health and safety issues are likely to arise.

-BPIF Training will use several different ways to communicate our policy so that all our staff, learners, employers, contractors and others
+BPIF Training will use several different ways to communicate and promote our policy so that all our staff, learners, employers, contractors, and others

-- understand our commitment to health and safety
+- understand our commitment to equality and diversity

 - understand their roles and responsibilities